-Designing, Developing, and Deploying Effective Technology Enabled Learning (TEL) Using Adobe® Presenter™ (C1434-TEL) is a 5-hour TEL course designed specifically for USGS subject-matter experts and/or technical staff whose proposals, for TEL course development, were accepted for funding.
+Designing, Developing, and Deploying Effective Distance Learning (DL) Using Adobe® Presenter™ (C1434-TEL) is a 5-hour online course designed specifically for USGS subject-matter experts and/or technical staff whose proposals, for online course development, were accepted for funding.
 Twenty-six USGS course developers have completed this course to date.
-Students will learn effective techniques to develop TEL courses using instructional systems design methodology (ADDIE), PowerPoint® and Adobe® Presenter™ software.
+Students will learn effective techniques to develop online courses using instructional systems design methodology (ADDIE), PowerPoint® and Adobe® Presenter™ software.
 OED will issue a reusable license to each participant.
 OED will also provide assistance to participants with instructional course design, on-line learning activities, final beta testing, preparation of streaming video clips, collaborative (live) sessions and course deployment.

 Prerequisite: A working knowledge of PowerPoint® is required for this course.